MarcusWolschon/osmeditor4android/documentation/docs/index.md

 #### On device help

-The texts in the _Introduction_, _Editing_ and _Advanced Topics_ sections are available on device as context sensitive help.
+The texts in the _Introduction_ and _Editing_ sections are available on device as context sensitive help.

 #### Support and contact